stuboo/ytFabric/readme.md

 # ytFabric Extension

 ytFabric is a Chrome extension that captures YouTube video URLs, allows users to enter a filename, and copies a formatted command to the clipboard.
+These clipboard comments are meant to be used with [Fabric](https://github.com/danielmiessler/fabric) and, if set up correctly, will extract wisdom from a YouTube video.
 It supports various YouTube URL formats and provides a user-friendly modal interface.

 ## Features